-She then returned to Toronto, where she fronted an original funky-rock band Redbrick in 2012 and gigged monthly, or more, for a few years.
+She then returned to Toronto, where she fronted an original funky-rock band Redbrick in 2012 and gigged tirelessly for a few years.
 But in 2015, just one month into sobriety, Sandra got a referral to go to Morocco to play music.
-It was supposed to be for six weeks, but it became three years, playing rock, rock-blues, and top 40, as well as her favourite duo gigs with Brooklyn, NY transplant Kevin Cummings, “my musical brain twin.”
+It was supposed to be for six weeks, but it became three years, playing rock, blues, and top 40, as well as her favourite jazz and pop duo gigs with Brooklyn, NY transplant Kevin Cummings, “my musical brain twin.”

-As much as she loved playing other people’s songs, Sandra felt she was hiding behind that.
-She had been a prolific songwriter since her 20s.
+But as much as she loved playing other people’s songs, Sandra felt she was hiding behind that.
+She had been a prolific songwriter since her teens.
 “I’m proud of my songs.
 They speak to my story,” she says.
 So she returned to Toronto, fully expecting to go back to Morocco in November, but longing to give her solo work another go.
 Looking for a producer, she learned of Hill who lit a fire under her.

 Unlike her first experience in the studio, Hill made her feel comfortable and helped her figure out her sound.
 “I really wanted sparse.
 I like space and letting emotion fill it.
 I kept saying that.
 I wanted everything to be heard, including me, Sandra says.
 Three Years — a nod and to her